 NSF is also a founding member of the Healthcare Infections Transmission System (HITS) Consortium, which works to reduce infections in healthcare settings from bacteria-transmission systems including air and water.

 According to the U.S. Centers for Disease Control and Prevention (CDC), Legionnaires’ disease – a severe lung infection contracted by breathing in water droplets containing Legionella – kills 25 percent of people who get it from a healthcare facility.
 Yet 90 percent of Legionnaires’ disease outbreaks can be prevented with more effective water management, the CDC said in a recent report.

 Editor’s Note: For media interviews, please contact Thomas Frey, APR at email@example.com or +1 734.214.6242.

-NSF International is an independent, global organization that writes standards, and tests and certifies products for the water, food, health sciences and consumer goods industries to minimize adverse health effects and protect the environment.
+NSF is an independent, global organization that writes standards, and tests and certifies products for the water, food, health sciences and consumer goods industries to minimize adverse health effects and protect the environment.
 Founded in 1944, NSF is committed to protecting human health and safety worldwide.
-With operations in more than 175 countries, NSF International is a Pan American Health Organization/World Health Organization (WHO) Collaborating Center on Food Safety, Water Quality and Indoor Environment.
+With operations in more than 175 countries, NSF is a Pan American Health Organization/World Health Organization (WHO) Collaborating Center on Food Safety, Water Quality and Indoor Environment.

-NSF International provides risk assessments, testing, inspection and certification services for the water industry from source to tap.
+NSF provides risk assessments, testing, inspection and certification services for the water industry from source to tap.
 NSF led the development of the American National Standards for all materials and products that treat or come in contact with drinking water to help protect public health and the environment and minimize adverse health effects.
 In 1990, the U.S. EPA replaced its own drinking water product advisory program with these NSF standards.